White Mountain National Forest Quarter

-The first coin in the 2013 releases of the US Mint’s America the Beautiful Quarters® Program will be the 2013 White Mountain National Forest Quarter honoring the forest in New Hampshire.
-It also marks the sixteenth quarter overall issued in the series since it first began in 2010.
+The first coin issued in 2013 for the US Mint’s America the Beautiful Quarters® Program was the White Mountain National Forest Quarter honoring the forest in New Hampshire.
+It is the sixteenth quarter overall in the series that began in 2010 and it was released on January 28, 2013.

-That reverse design will be joined by a common obverse of George Washington as dictated by the program’s authorizing legislation.
+The reverse design is joined by a common obverse of George Washington as dictated by the program’s authorizing legislation.
 The image of the first President of the United States is included on all of the America the Beautiful Quarters and was designed by John Flanagan.

-Then, sometime in the first quarter of 2013, the White Mountain National Forest Quarter should be released.
-It will be followed by four other quarters, including the Ohio Perry Victory and International Peace Memorial Quarter, the Nevada Great Basin National Park Quarter, the Maryland Fort McHenry National Monument and Historic Shrine Quarter and the South Dakota Mount Rushmore National Memorial Quarter.
+Following the White Mountain National Forest Quarter are the four other 2013-dated coins, including the Ohio Perry Victory and International Peace Memorial Quarter (April 1, 2013), the Nevada Great Basin National Park Quarter (June 10, 2013), the Maryland Fort McHenry National Monument and Historic Shrine Quarter (August 26, 2013) and the South Dakota Mount Rushmore National Memorial Quarter (November 4, 2013).

 White Mountain National Forest information